Unidata/netcdf-c/docs/filters.md

 Within the netcdf-c source tree, the directory two directories contain test cases for testing dynamic filter operation.

-* __netcdf-c/nc_test4__ provides tests for testing HDF5 filters.
+* *netcdf-c/nc\_test4* provides tests for testing HDF5 filters.
-* __netcdf-c/nczarr_test__ provides tests for testing NCZarr filters.
+* *netcdf-c/nczarr\_test* provides tests for testing NCZarr filters.

-These tests are disabled if __--disable-shared__ or if __--disable-filter-tests__ is specified.
+These tests are disabled if *--disable-shared* or if *--disable-filter-tests* is specified or if *--disable-plugins* is specified.

 ## HDF5 Example {#filters_Example}

-A slightly simplified version of one of the HDF5 filter test cases is also available as an example within the netcdf-c source tree directory __netcdf-c/examples/C__.
+A slightly simplified version of one of the HDF5 filter test cases is also available as an example within the netcdf-c source tree directory *netcdf-c/examples/C*.
-The test is called __filter_example.c__ and it is executed as part of the __run_examples4.sh__ shell script.
+The test is called *filter\_example.c* and it is executed as part of the *run\_examples4.sh* shell script.
 The test case demonstrates dynamic filter writing and reading.

-The files __example/C/hdf5plugins/Makefile.am__ and  __example/C/hdf5plugins/CMakeLists.txt__ demonstrate how to build the hdf5 plugin for bzip2.
+The files *example/C/hdf5plugins/Makefile.am* and  *example/C/hdf5plugins/CMakeLists.txt* demonstrate how to build the hdf5 plugin for bzip2.

 # Notes

 ## Order of Invocation for Multiple Filters

-When multiple filters are defined on a variable, the order of application, when writing data to the file, is same as the order in which _nc_def_var_filter_ is called.
+When multiple filters are defined on a variable, the order of application, when writing data to the file, is same as the order in which *nc\_def\_var\_filter*is called.
 When reading a file the order of application is of necessity the reverse.

 There are some special cases.

 1. The fletcher32 filter is always applied first, if enabled.
-2. If _nc_def_var_filter_ or _nc_def_var_deflate_ or _nc_def_var_szip_ is called multiple times with the same filter id, but possibly with different sets of parameters, then the position of that filter in the sequence of applictions does not change.
+2. If *nc\_def\_var\_filter*or *nc\_def\_var\_deflate*or *nc\_def\_var\_szip*is called multiple times with the same filter id, but possibly with different sets of parameters, then the position of that filter in the sequence of applictions does not change.
     However the last set of parameters specified is used when actually writing the dataset.
 3. Deflate and shuffle &mdash; these two are inextricably linked in the current API, but have quite different semantics.
-    If you call _nc_def_var_deflate_ multiple times, then the previous rule applies with respect to deflate.
+    If you call *nc\_def\_var\_deflate*multiple times, then the previous rule applies with respect to deflate.
-    However, the shuffle filter, if enabled, is ''always'' applied before applying any other filters, except fletcher32.
+    However, the shuffle filter, if enabled, is *always* applied before applying any other filters, except fletcher32.
 4. Once a filter is defined for a variable, it cannot be removed nor can its position in the filter order be changed.

 ## Memory Allocation Issues